notsimon/notsimon.github.io/posts/2017-05-10-magnetic-field-interpolation.md

 ### Sum of hot spots

-Instead of viewing this problem as an interpolation between control point, we could try to model the sources of anomalies in the magnetic field: the control points would then be objects such as a furniture made of metal, or a strong magnets – in a speaker for instance.
+Instead of viewing this problem as an interpolation between control points, we could try to model the sources of anomalies in the magnetic field: the control points would then be objects such as a furniture made of metal, or a strong magnets – in a speaker for instance.
 We would thus try to optimize their